termux/termux-packages/README.md

 Old (android 5) branch will continue to be served at https://termux.net and will receive package updates but no new packages will be added.

-If you decided to test the new branch and have AArch64 or ARM device, follow these steps:
+If you decided to test the new branch and have AArch64, ARM or i686 device, follow these steps:

 1. `pkg in termux-keyring`